 Future of Curve

 Curve is testing a credit feature in the UK.
-After the test phase, the feature will be launched in Europe and in the United States.
-As we are not living in the UK, we have have not been able to beta test this feature yet.
+After the test phase, the feature will be launched in Europe and the United States.
+As we are not living in the UK, we have not been able to beta test this feature yet.

 Curve Subscription Levels